IShowSpeed: 2022–2023: Initial popularity

-In November 2022, Sky Sports announced that they would stop featuring him on their platform after the emergence of past misogynist and derogatory comments made by Watkins.
-The platform also removed all content featuring Watkins.
-On November 16, he garnered controversy for allegedly doing a 'pump and dump scheme' cryptocurrency scam after he started a livestream promoting The Paradox Metaverse, an action-adventure game awarding players Paradox Coin.
-The next day, he went live to address the controversy and apologized, saying "I do so much stuff for y'all, I made a mistake.
-I'm not that smart, I'ma be honest, I made a mistake that I wish I never did but I'm not a scammer."
+In November 2022, Sky Sports announced that they would cease featuring Watkins on their platforms after past misogynistic and derogatory comments resurfaced.
+The broadcaster removed all content featuring him from their social media channels and website.
+On November 16, Watkins faced criticism for allegedly promoting a cryptocurrency scam known as a "pump and dump scheme" during a livestream for The Paradox Metaverse, an open-world game.
+The following day, he apologized, stating: "I made a mistake that I wish I never did but I'm not a scammer."

-In December 2022, he won the Streamy Award in the "Breakout Streamer" category during the 12th Streamy Awards.
-That same month, during the round of 16 match between Portugal and Switzerland, Watkins garnered controversy for his behavior toward a Chinese spectator of the 2022 FIFA World Cup in Qatar, which was interpreted by many as racist.
-During a live stream, he approached a man wearing an Argentina jersey to question him.
-Visibly confused, the man specified that he did not speak English, which prompted Watkins to start repeatedly hurling "Konnichiwa", a Japanese greeting, and start uttering sounds reminiscent of Cantonese and Mandarin Chinese.
-When a clip of the live stream started circulating online, he uploaded an apology video to his Twitter account.
+In December 2022, Watkins won the "Breakout Streamer" award at the 12th Streamy Awards.
+That same month, during the 2022 FIFA World Cup, he generated controversy for his behavior toward a Chinese spectator in Qatar.
+During a livestream, he approached a man wearing an Argentina jersey; when the man indicated he did not speak English, Watkins repeatedly said "Konnichiwa" and uttered sounds reminiscent of Cantonese and Mandarin Chinese.
+Following backlash, he uploaded an apology video to Twitter.